bee42/traefik-with-docker/slidefire/traefik-with-docker/slides.md

 * https://github.com/containous/traefik

 -
-### Features I
+### Træfɪk Features I

 * It's fast
 * No dependency hell, single binary made with go
 * Rest API
-* Multiple backends supported: Docker, Swarm, Kubernetes, Marathon, Mesos,
+* Multiple backends supported:
+  * Docker, Swarm, Kubernetes, Marathon, Mesos,
   * Consul, Etcd, and more to come
 * Watchers for backends, can listen for changes in backends to apply a new configuration automatically
 * Hot-reloading of configuration.
 No need to restart the process